ryanpcmcquen/obsidian-dropbox-backups/README.md

 ### Known limitations

-Any files not in this list:
+Any files _not_ in this list:

 -   `md`
 -   `org`
 -   `txt`

+Are uploaded as binary files.

-Are _assumed_ to be binary files, and read/uploaded as such.
-Please let me know if more files need to be added to this list that are actually plain text.
+Let me know if more files need to be added to this list that are actually plain text.

 ### What happened to 'Dropbox Backups'?